 We are committed to helping our students and we offer scholarships to all incoming students in the FNRM major.
 Award amounts vary, and we guarantee a base scholarship to each new student in their first year.
 Students can apply for additional scholarships in subsequent years, and many students receive significant support throughout their undergraduate career.

-Forest Ecosystem Management & Conservation: Learn about forest ecosystems and how to manage them to protect and ensure their sustainable use.
+Forest Ecosystem Management & Conservation (FEMC): Learn about forest ecosystems and how to manage them to protect and ensure their sustainable use.
 Students study conservation planning, ecology, forest policy and protection, timber production, resource analysis, and more.
 This track is accredited by the Society of American Foresters.
+FEMC Sample Plan

-Park & Protected Area Management: Learn how to plan and manage parks, wilderness, forests, lakes, rivers, and other natural resources for the visitors who enjoy them, for the communities who depend on them, and for society as a whole.
+Park & Protected Area Management (PPAM): Learn how to plan and manage parks, wilderness, forests, lakes, rivers, and other natural resources for the visitors who enjoy them, for the communities who depend on them, and for society as a whole.
+PPAM Sample Plan

-Urban & Community Forestry: Learn about the urban environment and the planning, design, and management of trees and vegetation in parks, greenbelts, open spaces, and private lands.
+Urban & Community Forestry (UCF): Learn about the urban environment and the planning, design, and management of trees and vegetation in parks, greenbelts, open spaces, and private lands.
 This track is accredited by the Society of American Foresters.
+UCF Sample Plan

-Minors are an excellent way to further focus your studies in a related area of interest and can help bolster your resume.
-Listed below are popular minors for students interested in natural resources.
+Minors are an excellent way to diversify your knowledge and focus your studies in a related area of interest.
+Our program offers two free-standing minors in Forest Ecosystem Management and Conservation and Urban and Community Forestry.
+CFANS offers many other engaging minors for FNRM students interested in other areas of environmental study.
 FNRM students typically meet all the ESPM minor requirements through their regular coursework and are encouraged to apply for it.

 - Fisheries and Wildlife